eliottjohnson/Obsidian-Vault/Short term.md

 - [x] Look at the quad scan at low energy
 - [x] Ask Jean-Michel how to log BLM-ST for MD3 and MD4 as well
 - [x] Try to see the BTV acquisition from the dedicated MD
+- [x] Do an FFT on the BLM008-ST samples by first converting the integral to a time series and then doing an FFT
+- [x] Discuss with Andreas and Natalia
+- [x] Start EDMS review procedure with Thomas Birtwistle
+- [x] Plot ellipse of stray field model
+- [x] Track single particles from Matt's distribution (non-linear can't do twiss)

 %% kanban:settings
 ```